-France identifies suspected coordinator of Paris, Brussels attacks
+France identifies suspected coordinator of Paris, Brussels attacks | CNN

 The attacks in Belgium came four months after an even deadlier assault on Paris on November 13, 2015.
 Seven attackers killed 130 people in multiple gun and bomb attacks across the French capital.

 Investigators have long said the attacks were planned and carried out by the same ISIS network.
+Two suspects in the attacks are in French custody.

 Mohamed Abrini, who was seen in a surveillance video from the Brussels Airport with the bombers and has been linked to the Paris attacks through surveillance footage and DNA, was arrested in April.

-Abrini has told Belgian investigators that he traveled to Raqqa, the Syrian city that's the capital of ISIS' so-called caliphate, in 2015.
-There, he met Abdelhamid Abaaoud -- the man who organized the Paris attacks, and was later killed in a shootout with police.
+Abrini has told Belgian investigators that he traveled to Raqqa, the Syrian city that is the capital of ISIS’ so-called caliphate, in 2015.
+There, he met Abdelhamid Abaaoud – the man who organized the Paris attacks, and was later killed in a shootout with police.

+Brussels terror suspect sheds new light on ISIS plots and evading police

 Belgium has since handed over Abrini to French authorities.